-Annual tradition invites students to take a break from studying for final exams and enjoy food and fun.
+Annual tradition offers students a break from preparing for final exams with food and fun.

 GW students should exercise caution as they prepare to leave campus at the end of the semester.

 Everything you need to finish the fall 2018 semester on a high note.